collocations.org

 the prime of life

-You''re still in the prime of life.
+You're still in the prime of life.

-the remainder/rest of your life
+the remainder of your life, the rest of your life

-He''ll be haunted by the crash for the rest of his life.
+He'll be haunted by the crash for the rest of his life.

 4. activity in the world